-Our council – Girl Scouts of Rhode Island – serves girls who live in Rhode Island and in Attleboro, Bellingham, Blackstone, Fall River, Millville, North Attleboro, Plainville, Rehoboth, Seekonk, Somerset, Swansea, Westport and Wrentham, MA and in Pawcatuck, CT.
+Our council – Girl Scouts of Southeastern New England – serves girls who live in Rhode Island and in Attleboro, Bellingham, Blackstone, Fall River, Millville, North Attleboro, Plainville, Rehoboth, Seekonk, Somerset, Swansea, Westport and Wrentham, MA and in Pawcatuck, CT.

 Whether you're a Girl Scout Daisy or a Girl Scout Junior depends on what grade you're in:

 What makes a great Girl Scout year?
 Earning badges, hiking and camping, taking field trips, selling cookies, and enjoying Girl Scout traditions.
 Now you can tie all that together with a choice of three “leadership journeys”.

 On every Leadership Journey, everything girls do - whether it's performing science experiments, creating art projects, cooking simple meals, or learning to protect the planet's water supply -- is aimed at giving girls the benefits of the Girl Scout "Keys to Leadership": Discover, Connect, Take Action.

 Click here to learn lots more about Journeys on the GSUSA website!

 No, but you'll probably want to!
 It's big!
 Nationally, 200 million packages of Girl Scout cookies are sold each year – that's $700 million dollars worth!
 From its earliest beginnings to its current popularity, the sale of cookies has helped Girl Scouts have fun, develop valuable life skills and make the world a better place by helping to support Girl Scouting in their communities.
 Girls are proud that their efforts provide resources for their local Girl Scout councils and for their own Girl Scout troops/groups.